lordskyzw/Jailor/ReadMe.md

-# THIS SCRIPT TELLS THE COMPUTER TO COMMIT **SUICIDE**
+# :radioactive: THIS SCRIPT TELLS THE COMPUTER TO COMMIT **SUICIDE**

-:bomb: Worst case scenario, you lock yourself out of your own system and lose everything including operating system files.
+:closed_lock_with_key: Worst case scenario, you lock yourself out of your own system and lose everything including :gear: operating system files.

-FULL DISLCAIMER, I AM NOT RESPONSIBLE FOR THE USE OF THIS TOOL.
+:warning: FULL DISLCAIMER, I AM NOT RESPONSIBLE FOR THE USE OF THIS TOOL.

-Steps
+## Steps

 1. run master.py on master server
 2. run client.py with filepath as only argument.